 Cash equivalents and marketable securities have been initially valued at the transaction price and subsequently valued, at the end of each reporting period, utilizing third party pricing services or other market observable data.
 The pricing services utilize industry standard valuation models, including both income and market based approaches and observable market inputs to determine value.
-The Company validates the prices provided by our third party pricing services by reviewing their pricing methods and obtaining market values from other pricing sources.
-After completing its validation procedures, the Company did not adjust or override any fair value measurements provided by the pricing services as of December 31, 2011, December 31, 2012 or March 31, 2013.
+The Company validates the prices provided by its third party pricing services by reviewing their pricing methods and obtaining market values from other pricing sources.
+After completing its validation procedures, the Company did not adjust or override any fair value measurements provided by the pricing services as of December 31, 2013 or 2012.

-The carrying amounts reflected in the consolidated balance sheets for cash, prepaid expenses and other current assets, other assets, accounts payable, and accrued expenses approximate their fair values at December 31, 2011 and 2012 and March 31, 2013, due to their short-term nature.
+The carrying amounts reflected in the consolidated balance sheets for cash, restricted cash, prepaid expenses and other current assets, other assets, accounts payable, and accrued expenses approximate their fair values at December 31, 2013 and 2012, due to their short-term nature.

-There have been no changes to the valuation methods during the years ended December 31, 2011 and 2012 or the three months ended March 31, 2012 and 2013.
+There have been no changes to the valuation methods during the years ended December 31, 2013 and 2012.
 The Company evaluates transfers between levels at the end of each reporting period.
-There were no transfers of assets or liabilities between Level 1 and Level 2 during the years ended December 31, 2011 and 2012 or the three months ended March 31, 2012 and 2013.
-The Company had no financial assets or liabilities that were classified as Level 3 at any point during the years ended December 31, 2011 or 2012 or the three months ended March 31, 2012 and 2013.
+There were no transfers of assets or liabilities between Level 1 and Level 2 during the years ended December 31, 2013 and 2012.
+The Company had no financial assets or liabilities that were classified as Level 3 at any point during the years ended December 31, 2013 and 2012.